The Closest City to Warsaw, Poland

 What to See and Do

-When in Kraków, don’t miss the opportunity to explore the Wawel Castle, the symbol of Polish royalty.
-Take a stroll in the Rynek Główny, Europe’s largest medieval market square, where you’ll find cafes, restaurants, and the stunning St. Mary’s Basilica.
-For a somber yet important experience, visit the Auschwitz-Birkenau Memorial and Museum, located just outside the city.
+One should not miss to visit the Wawel Castle, symbol of Polish royalty during stay in Kraków.
+Go for a casual walk on Rynek Główny, Europe’s biggest medieval town square with cafes, restaurants, restaurants, and stunning St. Mary’s Church.
+For an important but somber visit, go to Auschwitz-Birkenau Memorial and Museum just outside the city.

-Situated about 340 kilometers northwest of Warsaw, Gdańsk is a coastal city known for its picturesque architecture and centuries-old history.
-This vibrant port city offers a unique blend of Hanseatic traditions, Gothic landmarks, and a thriving cultural scene.
-With its charming old town, maritime atmosphere, and sandy beaches, Gdańsk attracts visitors from all over the world.
+Gdańsk is located approximately 340 kilometers northwest of Warsaw, a coastal city with charming architecture and long history.
+This lively port city is a mix of Hanseatic heritage, Gothic architecture and lively art scene.
+Its old town with its quaint houses, maritime spirit and sandy beaches make Gdańsk a magnet for tourists from all over the world.

 How to Get There

-Traveling from Warsaw to Gdańsk is convenient.
-You can take a direct train from Warsaw Central Station, with the journey taking approximately 2.5 to 3 hours.
-Additionally, you have the option to fly from Warsaw Chopin Airport to Gdańsk Lech Wałęsa Airport, with frequent domestic flights available.
+There is an easy trip from Warsaw to Gdańsk.
+You can board a direct train from the Warsaw Central Station with a direct travel time lasting 2 .5 to 3 hours.
+An alternative to arrive at is to take a domestic flight from Warsaw Chopin Airport to Gdańsk Lech Wałęsa Airport with frequent domestic flights on offer.

 What to See and Do